imnblm/imnblm/README.md

 #### Get to know me
 ---
-- 🔭 I’m currently working on my personal portfolio
+- 🔭 I’m currently working on my personal portfolio 📇
-- 🌱 I’m currently learning Javascript and React
+- 🌱 I’m currently learning Javascript 🟨 and React ⚛️
 - 🤔 I’m looking for help with Javascript
 - 💬 Ask me about Anything !
-- ⚡ Fun fact: When I'm not coding, I create content on Tiktok, I read books 📖, I swim 🏊🏻‍♀️, I make coffee ☕️
+- ⚡ Fun fact: When I'm not coding...
+I create content on Tiktok, I read books 📖, I swim 🏊🏻‍♀️, I make coffee ☕️ and I watch anime 🍥

 #### Technologies I use
 ---